I had a male Kerry and I overcame the problem of trimming nails by desensitizing him to the nail cutting process.

 When I clip nails I always lay the dog down on the table, it gives the dog a break from the standing while grooming.

 If the dog like treats this helps.
 Or perhaps a favorite sweaky toy will relax him and get his mind off the process.

 Find out what food he likes the best and start giving small amounts on the grooming table while he is lying down.
-Perhaps use a combination of food and toys.
+Perhaps use a combination of

 Do this several times over a few weeks, every day, without even thinking of touching his feet or showing him the nail clippers.